Can You Game On A Threadripper Processor?

 • Threadripper cores are often a bit slower than gaming processor cores.
 Threadrippers undoubtedly have more cores than most gaming processors, but each core doesn’t need to process as quickly.
 Once you start gaming, you might notice a speed reduction that could hinder your computer.

 • If you’re playing graphics-heavy gaming without too much CPU demand, you might not notice a difference between gaming processors and Threadrippers.
-This is because a Threadripper can work very well with a good GPU, so the lack of GHz won’t be as much of an issue if the game isn’t CPU-reliant.
+This is because a Threadripper can work well with a good GPU, so the lack of GHz won’t be as much of an issue if the game isn’t CPU-reliant.

-However, switching from a high-end gaming CPU to a Threadripper could actually be a downgrade rather than an upgrade.
+Getting a Threadripper when you have a low-tier processor will undoubtedly improve your gaming capabilities.
+However, switching from a high-end gaming CPU to a Threadripper could be a downgrade rather than an upgrade.
+Consider your games, ensuring you compare whether they rely more on GPU or CPU.

 Is AMD Threadripper Better Than Ryzen Gaming CPUs?

+The AMD Threadripper is not better than Ryzen gaming processors because it does not focus on gaming speed and performance.
 AMD uses the Threadripper to allow multiple tasks for development, engineering, communications, design, etc. A newer Threadripper is better than old-school Ryzen gaming CPUs.

 So, why is a Ryzen gaming processor always better than a Threadripper?